Supreme Court Pick Matters To State Lawmakers, Too. Especially On Abortion

 "It's part of the effort to gin up all the work that's going on against Judge Kavanaugh.
 When you scare people, that's the best way to get them to do something."

-Fox is right, fear about losing access to abortion is fueling phone banks, letter writing campaigns and compelling some to tell painful stories like the one belonging to Karen and Robbie Silverman.
+Fox is right: Fear about losing access to abortion is fueling phone banks and letter writing campaigns and compelling some people to tell painful stories like the one belonging to Karen and Robbie Silverman.

-At 8 a.m. on a summer morning just about a year ago, the Silvermans arrived at Newton Wellesley Hospital just outside Boston for a 20-week check-up.
+At 8 o'clock on a summer morning just about a year ago, the Silvermans arrived at Newton Wellesley Hospital just outside Boston for a 20-week checkup.

 "We were pregnant with our third child.
 We were expecting a little boy and blissfully ignorant that everything was fine."